zetaraku/algo-playground/README.md

 # Algo Playground

-🎡 Play with algorithm and watch it run step by step. 😀
+🎡 Play with algorithms and watch it run step by step. 😀

-This project is built with [Nuxt3](https://v3.nuxtjs.org) and [UnoCSS](https://github.com/unocss/unocss).
+This project is built with [Nuxt 3](https://v3.nuxtjs.org) and [Bootstrap 5](https://getbootstrap.com/).

 ## Live Demo